 One particularly innovative invention can be found in almost every retail outlet in the world, in the most advanced spacecraft and on everything from a tin of soup to a shipping container: the barcode.

-These are so integrated with our lives that you can can even print off your own barcode labels with the necessary information.
+These are so integrated into our lives that you can even print off your own barcode labels with the necessary information.

 Stock and Price Control System

 The barcode is something with which most of us are familiar and which is largely taken for granted nowadays.
 Its origins and development go back to the middle of the last century.
 It was in the late 1940s when an American, Norman Joseph Woodland, overheard a store owner asking about the feasibility of a stock and price control system which would allow different products to be identified, priced and reordered when necessary.

 Mr Woodland died before he saw his idea come to fruition, but the idea that he conceived went on to evolve – and is still evolving today.
 Our greatest scientists may today be able to build a spacecraft that can visit other planets but almost without exception, every component of that spacecraft will carry a barcode label, each label imprinted with a unique identifier.

 Woodland’s original barcode looked nothing like those of today.
 Unlike the modern barcode, which normally consists of a series of vertical lines and spaces of different widths, the original design looks more like a bulls-eye, although the principle was largely the same.
 By designating a common standard, the width of each space and line could be varied, each space and each line representing a different digit.
 Once the spaces and lines were grouped together, a numerical code could be established.